2017 Submission Periods

 - We pay $10/contributor via PayPal.

-- If we publish you, wait one calendar year before submitting again.
+- If we publish your work, wait one calendar year before submitting again.

 - Simultaneous submissions are fine, just keep us in the loop.
 Withdraw your work (congrats!) or leave us a comment in Submittable.